mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

  * Print files are available with a paid license (see [MyStyle Platform website](http://www.mystyleplatform.com/?ref=wprm2) for pricing)
 * New products can be added to our system upon request
 * New backgrounds, foregrounds or fonts can be added upon request
+* Configur8 feature allowing the product image on the product info page to be changed based on user input.

 = Examples =